chlaitha/Data_Science/README.md

 # 🐍 Python Data Science Projects

-This repository contains two beginner-friendly Python data science projects, each with a Jupyter Notebook and a dedicated README.
+This repository contains beginner-friendly Python data science projects, each with a Jupyter Notebook and a dedicated README.
 Together they cover the full journey from **descriptive statistics** to **predictive machine learning**.

 ---